 How painful is the rook piercing?

-Careful consideration of rook piercing pain should be analyzed before going through with the procedure.
-Due to the sheer amount of time it takes for one of these wounds to heal, you may find that this type of jewelry might not be right for you.
+Careful consideration of rook piercing pain should be analyzed before going through the procedure.
+Due to the sheer amount of time, it takes for one of these wounds to heal, you may find that this type of jewelry might not be right for you.

 The rook piercing pain scale will vary per person depending on a few factors, such as tolerance and past experience.
 Having a professional perform the procedure can also affect the amount of discomfort you will go through as they know the exact place to pierce and how to do so quickly and with little handling.